Paul Kagame: Public image and personality

-Kagame's image amongst foreign leaders was very positive until the late 2000s.
+Kagame's image among foreign leaders was very positive until the late 2000s.
 He was credited with ending the genocide, bringing peace and security to Rwanda, and achieving development.
 Since 2010, the international community has increasingly criticized Kagame following a leaked United Nations report alleging Rwanda's support for the rebel M23 movement in Congo.
 In 2012, the United Kingdom, Germany, the Netherlands and several other countries suspended programmes of budget support to Rwanda, with many redirecting their aid to project-based assistance.

 Describing Kagame's personality, Roméo Dallaire has written that he has a "studious air that didn't quite disguise his hawk-like intensity".
 American journalist Stephen Kinzer, who wrote the biography A Thousand Hills: Rwanda's Rebirth and the Man Who Dreamed It in collaboration with Kagame himself, describes him as "one of the most intriguing leaders in Africa".
 Despite praising Kagame's leadership skills, Kinzer also cites a personality of "chronic impatience, barely suppressed anger, and impulsive scorn for critics".
 In an interview with the Daily Telegraphs Richard Grant, Kagame said that he sleeps for only four hours per night, devoting the remainder of his day to work, exercise, family, and reading academic texts and foreign newspapers.
 When asked about his reputation for physically beating his subordinates by journalist Jeffrey Gettleman, Kagame said, "I can be very tough, I can make mistakes like that".

 Kagame has received many honours and accolades during his presidency.
 These include honorary degrees and medals from several Western universities, as well as the highest awards bestowed by the countries of Liberia and Benin.
 The Council for East and Central Africa Football Associations football tournament has been named the Kagame Interclub Cup since 2002, due to Kagame's sponsorship of the event.

-Awards

-Paul Kagame is the recipient of the Lifetime Achievement Award (Champions of the Earth) in 2016.
+Personal life

+Kagame married Jeannette Nyiramongi, a Tutsi exile living in Nairobi, Kenya, in Uganda on 10 June 1989.
+Kagame had asked his relatives to suggest a suitable marriage and they recommended Nyiramongi.
+Kagame travelled to Nairobi and introduced himself, persuading her to visit him in Uganda.
+Nyiramongi was familiar with the RPF and its goal of returning refugees to Rwanda.
+She held Kagame in high regard.
+The couple have four children.

+His daughter, Ange Kagame Ndengeyingoma, completed her education abroad and was absent from the public eye for most of her childhood due to security and privacy reasons.
+She attended Dana Hall School, a private preparatory school located in Wellesley, Massachusetts in the United States.
+She attended Smith College where she majored in political science with a minor in African studies.
+She also holds a master's degree in international affairs from Columbia University.

+Kagame can speak three languages, English, Kinyarwanda, and French, and is a supporter of Arsenal F.C.
+He is Catholic and teetotal.